TomciusRomcius/ChatApp/README.md

-# A Real-time Messaging Web Application
+# A Real-time Chat App

 ### Features
 * Register and log in using email and password or OpenID(currently only Google provider).